103 Energy Management with IoT

 Devices like smart thermostats (e.g., Nest), smart speakers (e.g., Amazon Echo), and smart security systems (e.g., Ring) allow homeowners to control their environment remotely.

-Fitness trackers and smartwatches (e.g., Fitbit, Apple Watch) monitor health metrics such as heart rate, steps taken, and sleep patterns.
+Fitness trackers and smartwatches (e.g., Fitbit, Apple Watch) check health metrics like heart rate, steps taken, and sleep patterns.

 IoT is used in urban planning and management through smart streetlights, traffic management systems, and waste management solutions.